clld/clld/docs/tutorial.rst

 The dataset
 +++++++++++

-Each CLLD app is assumed to serve a dataset.
+Each ``clld`` app is assumed to serve a dataset.
 This dataset is assumed to have a publisher and a license.
-Information about the publisher and the license should be part of the data, as well as other metadata about the dataset, will be looked up in the database, since they are regarded as essential part of the data itself.
+Information about the publisher and the license should be part of the data, as well as other metadata about the dataset.

 ``clld`` supports scripted initial creation of a suitable database for this dataset.
 You can edit ``clld/scripts/initializedb.py`` to fill the database with your data and run::